-The object floorplan follows a task-based content hierarchy designed to improve the user’s ability to complete the job at hand.
+The object pattern follows a task-based content hierarchy designed to improve the user’s ability to complete the job at hand.
 In this task-based content hierarchy, none of the sections or section groups are mandatory, but when they appear, they should follow the suggested sequence.

-The header section is the leading content section of an object floorplan.
+The header section is the leading content section of an object page.
 It provides a quick view of the most important information about the intended business object.
 As the first and most important section, it is located in the header area to capture the user’s attention.

 B. Contextual content section group